 Forgetting to Check the Licensing Requirements in Your Area

-Before considering buying a golf cart, make sure you familiarize yourself with the golf cart licensing requirements in your state, as well as local laws and community ordnances regarding the use of golf carts on public or private roads.
+Before considering buying a used golf cart (or any golf cart, for that matter), make sure you familiarize yourself with the golf cart licensing requirements in your state, as well as local laws and community ordnances regarding the use of golf carts on public or private roads.

 In many places, your golf cart will need to be modified to be permitted to drive on public roads.
 Some places require the addition of a street legal kit, while other places only allow gas-powered carts to use public roads.